Pickpocket

 2. Remain Aware and Alert at All Times

-I suppose that is effective if it works for her; but for me, the concept of remaining aware and alert at all times is simpler.
+For me, the concept of remaining aware and alert at all times is simple.
 I look around me inconspicuously to detect potential problems.

 Remaining aware and alert does not just help to prevent a pickpocket from targeting you.
 It can help keep you safe in general.